Estonia Tours & Trips

 Tallinn is an up and coming destination for travellers looking to get off the beaten track in...

 Estonia.
 Latvia.
 Lithuania.
 I bet you can’t point them out on a map?
 The three former Soviet...

-The Best of Estonia
+The Best of our Estonia Tours

 Estonia's capital city is the country's primary destination, and growing in popularity with foreign travellers.
 Visitors will want to take a guided tour of the medieval Old Town, or visit the old hilltop part of the city, Toompea Hill.
 Enjoy exploring the cobbled streets, old town square and historic buildings, with wonderful views over the rest of the city.

 The country's premier Baltic Sea (technically Gulf of Riga!) beach resort, Parnu is busy during the country's short summer from June to August.
 It's popular with Estonians and foreign travellers alike, and the beach is one of the finest in this part of the world, with an unbroken stretch of white sand and a bustling promenade.
 It's the perfect city for a few days of R&R in summer!
 Nearby Soomaa National Park is an important bird conservation area.

 Predators such as bears and wolves are returning across Europe as the conservation of the natural world intensifies.
 And Estonia is the bear capital of Europe, with more than 700 of the animals roaming the old-growth forests of Alutaguse National Park.
 Located in the north of the country, it's an easy visit from Tallinn.
 Lahemaa National Park is the largest national park in Estonia, and another great option.